 If you have already separated, you may have some ‘downtime’ over the festive period.
 Taking some time to organise your finances and getting matters in order can be a good way to start the New Year as you mean to go on.
 Whether it’s reviewing your pension, or making a plan for expenditure over the months ahead, gaining a better grip of your household finances is time well spent and can bring a sense of control and clarity, even if you are still emotionally struggling following your relationship breakdown.

-Even couples that lived relatively ‘comfortably’ when together may be forced to face up to a new financial reality once separated.
+Even couples living relatively ‘comfortably’ when together may be forced to face a new financial reality once separated.
 With two properties being required rather than one, and each ex-spouse having to fund living costs that would previously have been shared, the majority of divorcees will have to make some serious adjustments to their everyday spending.

-Regardless of your situation, advice from a family law solicitor experienced in divorce can help to shape your financial future for the better.
+Regardless of your situation, advice from a family law solicitor experienced in divorce can help shape your financial future.
 Once a financial settlement has been approved by the courts, it’s very difficult to challenge it in the future.
-Appointing a solicitor will allow you to be sure that a fair settlement has been reached, also giving lots of opportunity to seek wider advice on how to deal with your finances once divorced.
+Appointing a solicitor will allow you to be sure that a fair settlement has been reached, also giving you lots of opportunities to seek wider advice on how to deal with your finances once divorced.

 Gianna Lisiecki-Cunane is a director at O’Donnell Solicitors.
 Contact Gianna on 01457 761670 or email at firstname.lastname@example.org for a no obligation appointment.